The Slave Trade and Abolition

 A child prodigy, in 1789 he played at The Assembly Rooms, Bennett Street, Bath, BA1 2QH.
 Bridgetower's father was of African descent, and there are several versions of his ancestry, including being the son of an African prince.
 From the age of 11, George Bridgetower was first violinist in the Prince of Wales' (later George IV) private orchestra.

 Cesar Picton (about 1755 to 1836) became a successful businessman and owner of a wharf and a malt house, despite being taken from his family in Senegal as a child.
 At just six years of age he was transported by ship to England where he worked as a servant.
 He later became a coal merchant, using bequests left to him by his employers.
-From 1790 Picton lived at 52 High Street, Kingston upon Thames, KT1 4DB, now marked by a Kingston local history plaque.
+From 1790, Picton lived at 52 High Street, Kingston upon Thames, KT1 4DB (listed Grade II*), known as Picton House and now marked by a Kingston local history plaque.

-He bought the grand Picton House, 56 High Street, Thames Ditton, KT7 0SA in 1816.
+By 1807, the year of the Abolition Act, he was able to retire and live as a gentleman.
+He bought a grand house, now also known as Picton House, 56 High Street, Thames Ditton, KT7 0SA (listed Grade II) in 1816.
+The house still has lavish and intact internal plaster work and panelling dating from the 1730s to 1750s.
 Both houses can still be seen from the street.

 Dido Eizabeth Belle (from 1761 to 1804) was the illegitimate daughter of Sir John Lindsay, a Royal Navy officer and a nephew of the 1st Earl of Mansfield.
 Her mother was Maria an enslaved African whom Sir John met whilst his ship was in the Caribbean.